QuietEvolver/immune-cocoon/README.md

 * Docker
 * Identity
 * Postman
+* Figma

+## Description

+This project uses Identity ASP.NET Core with a ReactJS user interface.

 ## Goals/Objectives

 This project shows how to connect an ASP.NET Core MVC project to a MySQL database using [Entity Framework Core](https://learn.microsoft.com/en-us/ef/core/).

-## Description

-This project uses Identity ASP.NET Core with a ReactJS user interface.

 ## How To Run This Project